 Seal Charges – When your cargo has been loaded into your container, it needs to be sealed to keep safe and avoid any damage – that’s what this covers.
 However, there are many different types of seals and each country has some that they accept and some that they don’t.
 That means when you’re sealing your container you need to make sure your seal is accepted in both origin and destination countries – to avoid any delays or penalties on your cargo.

 Customs Clearance – Whatever you’re shipping, you need to declare your cargo.
 If there’s something suspicious or extra checks need to be made, your cargo may need to go through customs.
-Different countries have different regulations when it comes to customs and they may have different charges, or prohibited items – for example allergy medication in Japan, ball-point pens in Nigeria or chewing gum in Singapore! – so be aware.
+Different countries have different regulations when it comes to customs and they may have different charges, or prohibited items – so be aware.
+At Twill we realise the need to get your goods through customs and understand the challenges it may cause.
+That’s why we can handle Customs Clearance for you.

 There’s always the potential that delays will be a barrier to your shipment.
 However, if you’ve brought your container to the port on time then no extra charges will be incurred for delays.
-This is where our award-winning customer care team can provide assistance – as we’ll not only keep customers informed of possible delays as they happen, but do everything to ensure that your cargo still arrives on time.
+Our award-winning customer care team can provide assistance on freight costs – as we’ll not only keep customers informed of possible delays as they happen, but do everything to ensure that your cargo still arrives on time.